MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 - `mip::Identity`: The identity of the user or service to be authenticated, if known.
 - `mip::AuthDelegate::OAuth2Challenge`: Contains the **authority** and **resource**. **Authority** is the service the access token will be generated against. **Resource** is the service being accessed.
 - `mip::AuthDelegate::OAuth2Token`: The client application updates with the token result.
 It will be consumed by the SDK when the engine is loaded.
-Outside of our authentication implementation, it shouldn't be necessary to get or set this value anywhere.
+It shouldn't be necessary to get or set this value anywhere outside of the `AcquireOAuth2Token` implementation.

 2. Write the access token acquisition logic.